 |Pvt.
-Vendel J. Trinka
+Vendel J. Trinka Jr.

 Pvt.
 Vendel J. Trinka Jr. was born on May 25, 1919, in

-Michigam, to Vendal J. Trinka Sr., and Elizabeth
+Michigan, to Vendal J. Trinka Sr., and Elizabeth

-Kriston-Trinka.
-He was the oldest child of four
+Kriston-Trinka and was the oldest child of four

 children.
 His parents were Hungarian immigrants,

 Marathon County, Wisconsin.

 Vendel was inducted in the U.S. Army on April 7, 1941, and sent to Fort Knox, Kentucky, for basic training.
 He was assigned to A Company, 192nd Tank Battalion during basic training.
 The company had been a Wisconsin National Guard Tank Company so the Army filled out the company with men from Wisconsin.

 On the side of a hill, the battalion members were informed that they were being sent overseas.
-They were told that this decision had been made by General George Patton.
+They were told that this decision had been made by General George S. Patton.
 Those members of the battalion who were 29 years old or older were given the opportunity to resign from federal service.

-The battalion traveled by train to San Francisco, California, and were ferried,on the U.S.A.T.
+The company traveled by train to San Francisco, California, and were ferried,on the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 On the island, they received inoculations and physicals from the battalion's medical detachment.
 Those members of the battalion who were found to have treatable medical conditions remained behind on the island and scheduled to rejoin the battalion at a later date.
 Some men were simply replaced.

-At the fort, they were greeted by Colonel Edward King, who apologized that they had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they all received Thanksgiving Dinner before he went to have his own.
+At the fort, they were greeted by Colonel Edward P. King, who apologized that they had to live in tents along the main road between the fort and Clark Field.
+He made sure that they had what they needed and received Thanksgiving Dinner before he went to have his own dinner.
 Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.
 During this part of the voyage,

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance as they prepared to take part in maneuvers with the 194th Tank Battalion.

 On December 8, 1941, ten hours after Pearl Harbor was attacked, Vendel lived through the Japanese attack on Clark Field.
-As tankers sat at their tanks, the sky above them was filled with American planes.
-At noon, the planes landed and two crew members were allowed to go to a food truck to get lunch.
+That morning, as tankers sat in their tanks, the sky above them was filled with American planes.
+At noon, the planes landed, to be refueled, and the pilots went to lunch.

 Sometime after the attack, the company was sent to the Barrio of Dau so it would be close to a highway and railroad.
 From there, the company was sent to join the other companies of the 192nd just south of the Agno River.
-There, the tanks, with A Company, 194th held the position.

-On December 23rd and 24th, the company was in the area of Urdaneta.
-It was there, that the tankers lost the company commander, Capt.
+On December 23rd and 24th, the company was in the area of Urdaneta, where the tankers lost the company commander, Capt.
 Walter Write.
 After he was buried, the tankers made an end run to get south of Agno River after the main bridge had been destroyed.
-As they did this, they ran into Japanese resistance early in the evening.
-They successfully crossed at the river in the Bayambang Province.
+As they did this, they ran into Japanese resistance early in the evening but successfully crossed the river in the Bayambang Province.

 On December 25th, the tanks of the battalion held the southern bank of the Agno River from Carmen to Tayung, with the tanks of the 194th holding the line on the Carmen-Alcala-Bautista Road.
 The tanks held the position until 5:30 in the morning on December 27th.
 A Company was sent, in support of the 194th, to an area east of Pampanga.
 It was there that they lost a tank platoon commander, Lt.
 William Reed.
 The company returned to the 192nd on January 8, 1942.